-The Troubles, as the war in Northern Ireland, is now known as was a destructive and divisive time in both Irish and UK History.
-Both sides have suffered a great loss to both military and civilian life and the scars are still healing.
+The Troubles, as the war in Northern Ireland, is now known, was a destructive and divisive time in both Irish and UK History.
+Both sides have suffered great losses to both military and civilian life and the scars are still healing.

 By Emma at mumsmoney.com

 A visit to Down Cathedral and Saint Patrick’s Grave in Northern Ireland is a must for any history lover.